rattones/linux-xubuntu-setup/README.md

-# linux-xubunu-setup
+# Linux Xubuntu Setup
-creating a setup to my xubuntu
+creating a setup to my Xubuntu -> 18.04 LTS

 ## dowload and create a install pendrive for Xubuntu
 [Xubuntu.org](https://xubuntu.org/download) -> 18.04 LTS